FOREX-Dollar edges higher as traders await Fed decision

 By Harry Robertson and Rae Wee

-LONDON/SINGAPORE, Jan 25 (Reuters) - The dollar ticked up on Wednesday in subdued trading as investors looked towards the Federal Reserve's policy decision next week, while the euro slipped from near a nine-month high.
+LONDON/SINGAPORE, Jan 25 (Reuters) - The dollar ticked up on Wednesday in subdued trading as investors looked towards the Federal Reserve's policy decision next week, while the euro traded just below a nine-month high.

-The euro EUR=EBS was down 0.12% against the dollar at $1.088, just off the $1.093 level reached on Friday, which was the highest since early May.
+The euro EUR=EBS was 0.26% lower against the dollar at $1.086, down from the $1.093 level reached on Friday, which was the highest since early May.

-Alvin Tan, head of Asia FX strategy at RBC Capital Markets, said markets were quiet due to the Lunar New Year holidays and the Fed.
+Alvin Tan, head of Asia FX strategy at RBC Capital Markets, said markets were quiet due to the Lunar New Year holiday and the looming Fed meeting.

 "Much of Asia is still on holiday," Tan said.
 "We have the Fed coming up very soon and I think there's a bit of caution ahead of that."